SkandaBR/trae_tts/rag/README.md

-# Bhagavad Gita RAG System for Kannada
+# Bhagavad Gita RAG System with Bilingual Interface

-This project implements a Retrieval Augmented Generation (RAG) system for the Bhagavad Gita in Kannada language.
-The system allows users to query the Bhagavad Gita in Kannada and retrieve the most relevant verses based on semantic similarity.
+This project implements a Retrieval Augmented Generation (RAG) system for the Bhagavad Gita with support for both Kannada and English languages.
+The system includes both a Python library for programmatic access and a Streamlit web application with an intuitive bilingual interface.

 ## Features

+### Core RAG System
 - Load and process Kannada JSON data of Bhagavad Gita
 - Create embeddings for verses using a multilingual sentence transformer model
 - Retrieve the most relevant verses for a given query using cosine similarity
 - Support for various JSON structures of Bhagavad Gita data

+### Streamlit Web Application
+- **Bilingual Interface**: Complete language switching between English and Kannada
+- **Dynamic Content**: All UI elements update based on language selection
+- **Audio Support**: Text-to-speech functionality in both languages using gTTS
+- **Interactive Search**: Real-time verse retrieval with similarity scoring
+- **Example Queries**: Pre-built questions about key concepts like Dharma, Karma, and Moksha
+- **Responsive Design**: Modern UI with expandable result sections

 ## Requirements